recodable/vuepress-theme-tailwind-blog/docs/README.md

 ## Intro

-> A minimalistic blog theme powered by Vuepress and Tailwind.css
+> A minimalistic blog theme powered by Vuepress and Tailwind.css made by Recodable with :heart:

 This is a ready to use personal blog theme made with Tailwind.css.
 It's not customizable because of an issue regarding using PostCSS into a Vuepress plugin / theme.